petershin/liferay-learn/docs/dxp/latest/en/building-applications/objects/creating-and-managing-objects/restricting-access-to-object-data-by-account.md

 {bdg-secondary}`Available Liferay 7.4 U34+ and GA34+`

-In scenarios with multiple business [Accounts](../../../users-and-permissions/accounts.md), you may want to restrict access to custom Object entries by Account.
-To do this, your custom Object must have a [relationship](./defining-object-relationships.md) with the Account system Object, and you must configure the custom Object to use this relationship for restricting entry data.
-Once set up, anyone adding entries to the custom Object must also select an Account.
-This Account becomes the entry's owner, so only Account members can access the entry.
+In scenarios with multiple business [Accounts](../../../users-and-permissions/accounts.md), you may want to restrict access to Object entries by Account.
+To do this, your custom Object must have an active [relationship](./defining-object-relationships.md) with the Account system Object, and you must configure the custom Object to use this relationship for restricting entry data.
+Once set up, anyone adding entries to the custom Object must select an Account.
+This Account becomes the entry's owner, so only Account members can access it.

 ![Restrict access to custom Object entries by Account.](./restricting-access-to-object-data-by-account/images/01.png)

-Follow these steps to use Accounts to restrict access to custom Object data:
+Follow these steps to use Accounts to restrict access to custom Object entries:

 1. Open the *Global Menu* (![Global Menu](../../../images/icon-applications-menu.png)), go to the *Control Panel* tab, and click *Objects*.